APshenkin/fift-node/README.md

 * run Fift programmatically
 * receive result directly from code (you don't need to read files)
 * ability to pass hex strings as arguments (custom word in Fift)
+* pass files to your Fift run
+* predefined methods to create wallet, create message to testgiver, create message to send grams

 ## Installation
 ```Shell